evilchili/dnd/deadsands/www/content/lore/factions.md

 | **Flaws**        | Believes technology will solve all society's problems
 | **Motto**        | "Mechanize!
 Modernize!
 Prosper!"

-The Guild of Makers (popularly "The Guild") is the newest Faction to rise to legitimate status, having been recognized first by Gazakh Noch just 75 years ago, on the strength of *Radiant's Radiance*, a series of unique gearforged automata designed by Radiant, a Halfing artificer and the most famous gearforged designer of his time.
+The Guild of Makers (popularly "The Guild") is the newest Faction to rise to legitimate status, having been recognized first by Gazakh Noch just 75 years ago, on the strength of *Radiant's Radiance*, a series of unique gearforged automata designed by Radiant, a halfing artificer and the most famous gearforged designer of his time.
 Radiant's progressive politics and prominent status attracted artisans and craftspeople throughout Gazakh Noch, who essentially pushed him into establishing a Faction to further their own interests and ensure the continued rock-star status of the best makers.
 Today Radiant reluctantly heads the Guild together with Rat's Nest Six, the first -- and so far only -- gearforged of the Radiance line to achieve sentience.

 The Guild's relationship with the other Factions is somewhat complicated: The Gunslingers disapprove of their politics but rely on their expertise to maintain and improve the automata upon which the Koth's industry relies.
 The Liberty Sisters see the Guild as insular and arrogant, dismissive of the common people and seeking to disrupt their livelihoods with unasked-for automation.